-The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) includes a PhD student Forum on machine learning and data mining.
+The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) includes a PhD student Forum on machine learning and data mining on the monday, 16.9.2019.

 The purpose of this forum is to provide an environment specifically for junior PhD students to exchange ideas and experiences with peers in an interactive atmosphere and to get constructive feedback from senior researchers in machine learning, data mining, and related areas.